sergiovlvitorino/tokenmanager/README.md

 # tokenmanager
-API created to manager a token life-cycle.
+This project is an API created with the intention to manage life-cycle token.